simple-container-com/welder/docs/docs/howto/build-and-test-service.md

 ---
 title: 'Build and test services'
-description: 'Description of how to use Welder for building servies'
+description: 'Description of how to use Welder for building services'
 platform: platform
 product: welder
 category: devguide